surprisetalk/writings/lists/Music.md

 - ☆☆☆☆☆ | Flap Jack :: _Odd Fart_
 - ☆☆☆☆☆ | Richard Dawson :: _Peasant_
 - ☆☆☆☆☆ | Tyler, The Creator :: _Flower Boy_
-- ☆☆☆☆☆ | Pink Floyd :: _The Dark Side of the Moon_
 - ☆☆☆☆☆ | Pink Floyd :: _Wish You Were Here_
 - ☆☆☆☆☆ | Pink Floyd :: _The Wall_
 - ★★★☆☆ | Manchester Orchestra :: _A Black Mile To The Surface_